maverickNerd/BugForaging/Bugs_on_NewRelic.md

 **Bug 3: (Combining 3 reports exposing same confidential info from different endpoints)** https://hackerone.com/reports/267636 https://hackerone.com/reports/320173 https://hackerone.com/reports/271861

+If you invite a new user to your NR account, and they _already have a NR account_ associated with that email address, NR will hide their full name until they accept the invite and log in to your organization.
+For example, imagine my email was jon@jon.com and my NR name is “Jon Bottarini” - If you were to invite me to your NR account, my email address will be displayed, but my name would say: “j** *********”
+Bug in this case is that without the user accepting my invite, I can see there full name.

 **Description**: Ability to see full name associated with other New Relic accounts